 Most people already know sound can have great effects on our physiology.
 We use music to help pump us up at the gym, to focus and get work done, and even to put our children to sleep.
 However, cutting edge research helped us build a sleep aid much more advanced than “twinkle, twinkle, little star.”

-Read on to learn about the importance of sleep, the uses and harms of sleeping pills and herbal supplements, and how Pzizz’s revolutionary approach to the science of sleep makes it the best sleep aid available.
+Read on to learn about the importance of good sleep, the uses and harms of sleeping pills and herbal supplements, and how Pzizz’s revolutionary approach to the science of sleep makes it the best sleep aid for your body.

 From insomnia to jet-lag to stress-induced sleeplessness, the effects of sleep deprivation are experienced by everyone at one time or another.
 However, too often people overlook the negative side effects of their lack of sleep and the potential for sleeplessness to cause serious harm to themselves and others.

-Though many Americans fight through their exhaustion with caffeine, sleep deprivation is not only unhealthy, it has the potential to be dangerous.
-When suffering from a lack of sleep, people work more slowly, make more errors, lag in response time, and have a difficult time staying on task.
+Though many Americans fight through their exhaustion during the day with caffeine, sleep deprivation is not only unhealthy, it has the potential to be dangerous.
+When suffering from a lack of sleep, the brain is severely affected: people work more slowly, make more errors, lag in response time, and have a difficult time staying on task.
 Motor function can be so seriously impaired by a lack of sleep that its effects that resemble those of alcohol consumption.
 It is no surprise that 20% of car crashes are linked to drivers having too little sleep, nor that sleep-related accidents cause an estimated 50 billion dollars of damage each year.

 In addition to effects on motor function, a lack of sleep can significantly affect a person’s mood.
 Negative emotional reactions to stress rise when people are sleep deprived and even losing part of a night’s sleep increases stress hormones.
 Sleep deprivation has been shown to increase the potential of social conflict and make people more likely to act on feelings of aggression.

-Sleep deprivation--especially chronic sleep deprivation--can have serious short-and long-term effects on an individual.
-With the potential for great harm to your work, health, and relationships, be sure that you treat your sleeplessness with the seriousness it deserves.
+Sleep deprivation--especially from chronic sleep disorders--can have serious short-and long-term effects on an individual.
+With the potential for great harm to your work, health, and relationships, be sure that you treat your sleep problems with the seriousness it deserves.
+That means studying the science behind sleep and making an educated decision, not just grabbing any old corner shop sleep aid.

-While prescription sleep aids seem like the best solution--take a pill and fall asleep--benzodiazepines are as bad for your sleep as they are for your health.
+While prescription sleep medications seem like the best solution — take a pill and you fall asleep fast — most nighttime sleep aids, like benzodiazepines, are as bad for your sleep quality as they are for your health.

-Benzodiazepines are dangerous, with a significant portion of users developing a chemical dependence and, upon stoppage of treatment, experiencing withdrawal symptoms.
+Using benzodiazepines as your sleeping aid is dangerous, with a significant portion of users developing a chemical dependence and, upon stoppage of treatment, experiencing withdrawal symptoms.
 These side effects occur even when sleeping pills are used at a therapeutic dosage.
-As so-called “non-benzodiazepines” also act on benzodiazepine receptors, even these supposedly safer drugs can have the same harmful effects.
+As so-called “non-benzodiazepines” also act on benzodiazepine receptors, even these supposedly safer drugs have a risk of the same harmful effects.

-Yet, even were they safe, benzodiazepines would not be the best sleep aid for a long-term solution to sleeplessness, insomnia, or jet-lag.
-Though these “sleep aids” do induce pharmacological sleep, that sleep is of significantly lower quality than natural sleep, with benzodiazepine users exhibiting a significantly decrease in the amount of REM sleep they get each night, less delta and theta brain activity throughout the night, fewer sleep-stage shifts overall, and a general increase in response to stressful stimuli by the user.
+Yet, even were they safe, benzodiazepines would not be a good sleep aid for a long-term solution to sleeplessness, insomnia, or jet-lag.
+Though these “sleep aids” do induce pharmacological sleep, the quality of sleep is significantly lower than natural sleep, with benzodiazepine users exhibiting a significantly decrease in the amount of REM sleep (“deep sleep”) they get each night, less delta and theta brain activity throughout the night, fewer sleep-stage shifts overall, and a general increase in response to stressful stimuli by the user.

-While doctors may prescribe sleeping pills for dire cases of insomnia, they should in no way be understood as a long-term replacement for natural sleep.
+While your doctor may prescribe sleep medicines for dire cases of insomnia, they should in no way be understood as a long-term replacement for natural sleep.
 In fact, in clinical trials that compare benzodiazepines to relaxation training similar to that used by Pzizz, the two sleep aids perform equally well in the short-term with the relaxation training vastly out-performing benzodiazepines over time, even after the relaxation training ended.

-There is no supplement for natural sleep.
-However, some online natural remedy retailers argue that taking supplements like melatonin has the effect of bringing about natural sleep, insofar as melatonin is produced in the body and used to regulate our sleep cycles.
-What they ignore, however, is that not only is there no scientific consensus around the long-term use of melatonin, even the confirmation of some positive effects is undercut by the lack of regulation of OTC melatonin-based sleep aids.
+There is no best supplement for natural sleep.
+However, while trying to find the best sleep aid, you may discover some online natural remedy retailers arguing that taking supplements like melatonin promotes sleep — after all, melatonin is produced in the body and is used to regulate our sleep cycles.
+But before you click, ‘add to cart’, you should know that not only is there no scientific consensus around the long-term use of melatonin, even the confirmation of some positive effects is undercut by the lack of regulation of melatonin-based OTC sleep aids.

-One study showed that over 70% of melatonin supplements were not within 10% amount of melatonin listed on the label, while more than a quarter of the supplements were shown to contain serotonin--a controlled substance.
-With an abundance of shady dealers hawking OTC pills of questionable quality and purity, melatonin should be avoided as a sleep aid unless the product is properly tested before use.
+You never know what you will find in ‘natural’ sleep aids.
+One study showed that over 70% of melatonin supplements were not within 10% amount of melatonin listed on the label, while more than a quarter of the supplements were shown to contain serotonin — a controlled substance.
+With an abundance of shady dealers hawking OTC pills of questionable quality and purity, it is best to avoid melatonin as a sleep aid unless the product is properly tested before use.

-Other supplements, such as valerian, are often touted as natural supplements that mimic the effect of prescription sleeping pills like benzodiazepines.
-However, research has shown that though there is a reduction in perceived sleep latency and wake time after sleep onset, under controlled conditions there were no significant differences from the placebo and no evidence of changes in sleep stages, either positively or negatively.
+Other sleep supplements, such as valerian root, are often touted as natural supplements that mimic the effect of prescription sleeping pills like benzodiazepines.
+However, research has shown that though it causes the perception of improved sleep latency and wake time after sleep onset, under controlled conditions there were no significant differences from the placebo and no evidence of changes in sleep stages, either positively or negatively.
 This has led researchers to believe that there is likely some mild hypnotic action produced by valerian, but not one significant enough to make it effective as a sleep aid.

-However, like many pills marketed as “the best sleep aid available,” valerian has been shown to produce serious withdrawal symptoms in users, including cardiac complications and delirium, after stopping long-term use.
+However, like many pills marketed as “the best natural sleep aid,” valerian has been shown to produce serious withdrawal symptoms in users, including cardiac complications and delirium, after stopping long-term use.
+Buying the best mattress and practicing good sleep hygiene is a better bet to help you sleep.
+Or, better yet, try Pzizz.

-What makes Pzizz the best sleep aid for those fighting insomnia, jet-lag, and stress-induced sleeplessness is that it harnesses your body’s biological mechanisms to help you get a healthy, natural, restful night’s sleep.
+What makes Pzizz the best remedy for the treatment of insomnia, jet-lag, and stress-induced sleeplessness is that it harnesses your body’s biological mechanisms to help you get a healthy, natural, good night’s sleep.

 Our researchers survey academic literature in an array of sleep-related fields, from neurobiology to psychoacoustics (the effect of sound on the human brain), in order to determine what it is that our bodies need to fall asleep and how to coax them into a restful state.
 From this research they create best-practices by which our composers create music that best aids in the sleep process.

 For example, research shows that as the body changes from a waking to a sleeping state, heart rate lowers.
 Other research shows that, when exposed to music, peoples’ heart rates will speed or slow to match the tempo of the music.
-Using these insights in combination, Pzizz’s sleep-inducing music causes actual physical changes in the body’s functioning that encourage it to slip into sleep.
+Using these insights in combination, Pzizz’s music induces sleep by causing actual physical changes in the body’s functioning that encourage it to slip into sleep.

 Though there are plenty of sleep apps on the market, they often treat sleeplessness as a problem to be solved by generic sounds of waves or white noise.
 While it is true those sounds aid people in getting to sleep, the question that we pursue at Pzizz is, “Why do those sounds work?”
 The more we learn about the interaction of the body and sound in the production of sleep, the better a sleep aid Pzizz becomes.

-Download for a FREE 7-DAY TRIAL and let science help you sleep.
+Download for a FREE 7-DAY TRIAL and let science's best sleep aid help you get the most restful sleep of your life.